St. Louis, MO

 Car accidents are one of the nation’s most common reasons for injury.
 The National Highway Traffic Safety Administration found that motor vehicle accidents cost $871 billion a year.
 The NHTSA calculated that 3.9 million people sustained car accident injuries in one year with 24 million vehicles damaged.
 Harm from loss of life, pain, and decreased quality of life due to injuries cost $594 billion a year.
 The economic detriment of these accidents is astounding, and many are left to suffer from injuries that make it hard to live out their day-to-day lives.

-Some of the most serious car accident injuries involve the head.
+Some of the most serious car accident injuries involve the head and brain.
 Drivers and passengers involved in high-speed collisions can hit their heads against windows, dashboards, or steering wheels.
 The repercussions can range from mild concussions to more severe traumatic brain injuries, going into a coma, and other long-term cognitive defects.
 Other injuries include problems with hearing, loss of or damaged vision, and skull fractures.
 Head injuries often require extensive, long-term treatment.

 Back injuries are common following car crashes.
 Sufferers can experience pain and soreness in the back follow even mild accidents.
 A common car accident injury is a herniated disk, where patients deal with numbness, weakened muscles, and lower back pain.
 In severe cases, spinal cord damage can affect victims’ nervous systems leaving them unable to feel and control their arms, hands, legs, feet, and other parts of the body.
 Spinal cord damage can also result in paralysis.